gpestana/notes/research/research_statement/research_statement.md

 date: Dec 2018
 ---

 This document motivates and summarizes my research goals for the short and long term.
-In addition, it outlines initial ideas for potential research topics without going in detail and without a throughout literature review.
+In addition, it outlines initial ideas for potential research topics, leaving literature review and further details for a later document.

 ## Research goals